lorforlinux/docs.beagleboard.io/books/pru-cookbook/02start/start.rst

 Solution
 ---------

-Get a micro SD card that has at least 4GB and preferibly 8GB.
+Get a micro SD card that has at least 4GB and preferably 8GB.

 There are many ways to flash the card, but the best seems to be Etcher by https://www.balena.io/.
 Go to https://www.balena.io/etcher/ and download the version for your host